 Even if just going next door or leaving for a short period of time, each student should lock their room door when leaving their assigned residence hall room.
 Each student is responsible for all University furnishings placed in the room.
 The University is not responsible for money, jewelry or any other article taken from student rooms.
 Please report any thefts to the hall coordinator or resident assistant and Campus Security at once.
 The University suggests that students obtain insurance coverage for all personal property if they do not have such coverage already.

 Students are encouraged to cooperate with the residence hall staff during a tornado watch or warning.
 A watch is the first alerting message from the U.S. Weather Service which specifies an area and a period of time during which tornado probabilities are expected to be dangerously high.
 A warning is issued when a tornado actually has been sighted in the area or detected by radar.
 City siren signal is a five-minute steady blast, which means to take shelter immediately.

 Unauthorized access to residence hall rooms, maintenance or custodial spaces is considered a violation of the Residence Hall Code of Conduct.

-Use or possession of firearms, ammunition, bows and arrows, explosives, incendiary devices, bb guns, paint guns, imitation guns or any dangerous weapon, substance or material on campus, is prohibited except as expressly authorized by the University.
+Use or possession of firearms, ammunition, bows and arrows, explosives, incendiary devices, bb guns, paint guns, imitation guns/weapons or any dangerous weapon, substance or material on campus, is prohibited except as expressly authorized by the University.
 Persons found to be in possession of such items or weapons may be charged with a violation of the Student Code of Conduct.

 Windows and screens are to remain in place at all times.
 Broken windows and bent or damaged screens will be charged to the occupants of the room.
 A fee also will be assessed for reinstalling screens.
 Dropping, throwing, suspending or projecting any item from a window is strictly prohibited.